William Carpenter (flat-Earth theorist): Life

-Advocate of the flat Earth theory
+Advocate of the flat Earth hypothesis

-Carpenter was a passionate advocate of the flat Earth theory, which holds that the Earth is not a globe.
+Carpenter was a passionate advocate of the flat Earth hypothesis, which holds that the Earth is not a globe.

 Carpenter, a printer originally from Greenwich, England, published Theoretical Astronomy Examined and Exposed – Proving the Earth not a Globe in eight parts from 1864 under the name Common Sense.
-He later emigrated to Baltimore, where he published A hundred proofs the Earth is not a Globe in 1885.
+He later emigrated to Baltimore, where he published A Hundred Proofs the Earth is not a Globe in 1885.